securing/SCSVS/1.0/0x15-V6-Malicious-Input-Handling.md

 Values obtained as parameters by smart contracts should be validated.

 Ensure that a verified contract satisfies the following high-level requirements:
-* Passed function parameters are handled in a safe and predictable manner.
+* The function parameters being passed are handled in a safe and predictable manner.

 Category “V6” lists requirements related to the malicious input to the functions of smart contracts.